 The Community Development Division plans to build on existing relationships to coordinate activities among a broad range of non-profit agencies, for-profit housing developers, and city staff.
-This will include regional non-profit housing developer and housing services provider Community Action Partnership of Strafford County, the statewide New Hampshire Housing Finance Authority, and the Workforce Housing Coalition of the Greater Seacoast.
-The Community Development Coordinator also plans to continue to actively participate in the New Hampshire Balance of State Continuum of Care, the Home for All homeless coalition, the Tri-City Mayoral Homeless Task Force and its fidelity committee, and the Strafford County Public Health Network's addiction task force and lead poisoning task force.
-All of these coalitions focus on enhancing coordination between government officials, housing providers, and social service agencies.
+This will include regional non-profit housing developer and housing services provider Community Action Partnership of Strafford Count and the statewide New Hampshire Housing Finance Authority.
+The Community Development Coordinator also plans to continue to actively participate in the New Hampshire Balance of State Continuum of Care, the Home for All homeless coalition, the Tri-City